PLATINUM2022

 Families

-Touchstone Foundation offers Mental Health Copay Assistance to youth, children, and parents of dependent children (ages 0-25) who live in Lancaster County, PA., and have financial need.
-This reduces their copays to just $10 per visit to a licensed behavioral healthcare provider.
+Touchstone Foundation offers Mental Health Access Assistance to youth, children, and parents of dependent children (ages 0-25) who live in Lancaster County, PA, and have financial need.
+This covers up to $40 of their copay or deductible per patient per visit to a licensed behavioral healthcare provider.

 Population(s) Served